magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/toolbar.md

 </div>
 ```

-An example implementation can be found in the Heading content type:
+An example implementation can be found in the Heading content block:
 `app/code/Magento/PageBuilder/view/adminhtml/web/template/content-type/heading/default/preview.html`